Home compost bin made from recycled pallets from the Southern Landfill

 Check our home composting guide (47KB PDF) for more information on how you can turn your organic waste into nutrient rich soil.

-Watch Darren, Landfill Operations Manager, build a compost bin and worm farm using pallets below.
+Watch Darren, our Landfill Operations Manager, build a compost bin and worm farm using pallets below.

 Compost bin alternatives